appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 ### How can I change the JDK version for autofill?

-Appcircle currently has OpenJDK 11 (default), OpenJDK 8, and OpenJDK 17.
+Appcircle currently has OpenJDK 11 (default), OpenJDK 8, OpenJDK 17 and OpenJDK 21.
 If you want to use a different Java version for your build pipeline, you can follow the steps [here](../integrations/working-with-custom-scripts/custom-script-samples.md#changing-java-version) and add a custom script to your workflow.

 But unfortunately, you cannot use custom scripts for autofill operations, which make it easy to fill in configuration details while adding a new build profile.